6 Workouts that Build Life Skills

 Exercise and working out have the obvious benefit of bettering your life physically.
 But some types of training, group fitness, and sport-specific classes have other advantages as well.
 You might not even realize it, but depending on the activity you’re partaking in, you may also be learning a life skill.
 Some classes such as lifeguard training may be more obvious, but did you know activities like dance class and a round of golf can also serve as tools to help you gain other skills in your life?
-Read on to learn about some of the best multitasking fitness you can try.
+Read on to learn about some of the best multitasking fitness activities you can try.

 When it comes to dance classes, don’t be fooled by the elegant outfits, high-heel shoes, or sometimes made-up faces of those taking class—dance is a killer full-body workout.
 Where the movements in other types of cardio exercise, like running, cycling, and rowing are mostly monotonous, dance choreography makes sure the moves are constantly changing.